 - Objectives Jump to content

-Candidates who successfully complete this program will earn a Bachelor of Science in Early Childhood Satisfactory completion of this program results in a concentration in mathematics and reading and leads to a clear and renewable teaching certificate (T-4) in Georgia.
+Candidates who successfully complete this program will earn a Bachelor of Science in Elementary Satisfactory completion of this program results in a concentration in mathematics and reading and leads to a clear and renewable teaching certificate (T-4) in Georgia.

 As a student in our degree program, you'll learn strategies to help all students succeed by focusing on subjects such as: